Two Acts, Revue, Rated G

 Guide provides cross-cultural enrichment for productions interested

-in learning more about Jordan, his career, and the era he wrote in.
+in learning more about Jordan, his career, and the era in which he wrote.
 The

 and enticing score appeals to a variety of audiences, and the